DanielJMaia/cookbook-project/README.md

 - HTML - The language used to create the structure of the pages.
 - CSS - The language used to style pages.
 - JavaScript - The language used to create dynamic content such as the delete button popup.
-- Python - The language used to handle everything relating to the backend, including Jinja routing and database access using PyMondo.
+- Python - The language used to handle everything relating to the backend, including Jinja routing and database access using PyMongo.
 ### Additional Technologies
 This includes frameworks, libraries and services.
 - [Jinja](https://jinja.palletsprojects.com/en/2.10.x/) - Web Template engine for Python.